tylerjwoodfin/tools/docs/ReadMe.md

 ## dailyTasks.py

 I keep a day-to-day "Tasks.txt" text file, which I use to manage my life.
 It's basically a to-do list.
-This simply takes it from Nextcloud and emails me at 9PM each night so I can review and plan for the next day.
+This simply takes it from Dropbox and emails me at 9PM each night so I can review and plan for the next day.

 ## timecard.py